One Show, Every Source

 SBD.
 AUD.
 Matrix.
 You see the badge before you press play.
 No guessing, no clicking into some metadata panel, no squinting at file names.
 Grateful Dead at Barton Hall, 5/8/77: you have the Betty Board and three audience sources.
 Showboard labels each one so you can pick what you want in a second.

 Color-coded by type, visible in every list view.
 Soundboards get one color, audience recordings another, matrices a third.
-When a show has multiple sources, you see them all side by side with their badges.
-Some nights the AUD catches the room better than the board.
-Now you can actually compare without opening four tabs and reading file names.
+When a show has multiple sources, you see them all side by side with their badges, ready to play from the one show, every source picker above.

 Taper Notes